-Description of the MatterAs of December 25, 2021, the Company's consolidated inventories balance was \$161.1 million.
-As described in Note 1 to the consolidated financial statements, the Company values its inventories at lower of cost, determine on a first-in, first-out basis, or net realizable value.
+Description of the Matter

+As of December 31, 2022, the Company's consolidated inventories balance was \$170.1 million.
+As described in Note 1 to the consolidated financial statements, the Company values its inventories at lower of cost, determined on a first-in, first-out basis, or net realizable value.
 Obsolete inventory or inventory in excess of management's estimated usage requirement is written down to its estimated net realizable value.

 Auditing management's estimates for excess and obsolete inventory involved subjective auditor judgment because the estimates rely on a number of factors that are affected by market and economic conditions outside the Company's control.
-In particular, the excess and obsolete inventory calculations are sensitive to significant assumptions, including product life cycles, historical usage, expected future usage and on-hand quantities of individual materials.
+In particular, the excess and obsolete inventory calculations are sensitive to significant assumptions, including product expectations and expected future usage of individual materials.

-How We Addressed the Matter in Our Audit

-e We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's excess and obsolete inventory valuation process, including management's assessment of the assumptions stated above and data underlying the excess and obsolete inventory valuation.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's excess and obsolete inventory valuation process, including management's assessment of the assumptions stated above and data underlying the excess and obsolete inventory valuation.

 To test the valuation of inventories, our audit procedures included, among others, evaluating the significant assumptions stated above and testing the completeness and accuracy of the underlying data used by management in the analysis of excess and obsolete inventory.
-We evaluated adjustments to inventory reserves for specific product life cycles, compared the balance of on-hand inventories to usage forecasts and historical usage, and assessed the historical accuracy of management's estimates by performing a retrospective analysis comparing prior period forecasted demand to actual historical sales.
+We evaluated adjustments to inventory reserves for specific product expectations, compared the balance of on-hand inventories to usage forecasts and historical usage, and assessed the historical accuracy of management's estimates by performing a retrospective analysis comparing prior period forecasted demand to actual historical sales.